 Owners rights and responsibilities are governed in the main by the Animal Welfare Act 2006.

-We do hope that owners will gain reassurance from the clarification of what has until now been a confusing situation.
-In turn, we expect that they will find it easier to seek appropriate musculoskeletal treatments for their animals, secure in the knowledge that all those listed on the RAMP register are properly professional to a standard that vets find appropriate.
+We do hope that owners will gain reassurance from the clarification of what has previously been a confusing situation.
+In turn, we expect that they will find it easier to find appropriate musculoskeletal treatments for their animals, secure in the knowledge that all those listed on the RAMP register are properly professional to a standard that vets find appropriate.

 The treatment of animals can only be done with the permission of the registered Veterinary Surgeon under the Veterinary Surgery (Exemptions) Order 2015.

-We do hope that musculoskeletal practitioners will accept that it is in the interests of the animals and owners that the standards set by RAMP are recognisable and acceptable to Veterinary Surgeons, so that they feel confident to refer safely.
+We are pleased that musculoskeletal practitioners accept that it is in the interests of the animals and owners that the high standards set by RAMP are recognisable and acceptable to Veterinary Surgeons, so that they feel confident to refer safely.

 Yes, that certainly is our aim.

-RAMP will provide a register of scrutinised and audited practitioners whom the public and veterinary professions can be assured are well trained, insured and meet strict standards of proficiency and professional conduct.
+RAMP provides a publicly accessible Register of regulated practitioners whom the public and veterinary professions can be assured are well trained, insured and meet strict standards of proficiency and professional conduct.